When organic fertilization becomes mineral – a systemic look at organic grows

 "I grow organically."

-This phrase is almost reflexively uttered in the growing world.
+This phrase is almost a reflex in the growing community.
 It stands for naturalness, sustainability, better quality, and a good feeling.
-But if you look more closely, an uncomfortable question arises: What exactly is still organic about many so-called organic grows?
+But if you look closer, an uncomfortable question arises: What exactly is still organic about many so-called organic grows?

 The honest answer is:

-Not out of malice, but because the terms "organic" and "bio" are frequently misunderstood, misused, or deliberately diluted in the context of fertilization.
-This is precisely where the real problem begins – and also the reason why many organic grow systems are functionally almost indistinguishable from mineral systems.
+Not out of malice, but because the terms "organic" and "bio" in the context of fertilization are often misunderstood, misused, or deliberately diluted.
+This is precisely where the real problem begins – and also why many organic grows are functionally barely distinguishable from mineral systems.

 Organic vs. mineral – a misunderstanding from the start

-For many growers, "organic" means one thing above all:
+For many growers, "organic" primarily means one thing:

-No traditional mineral fertilizers, no raw salts, no harsh chemicals.
+no classic mineral fertilizer, no naked salts, no aggressive chemicals.
 Instead, bottles with "organic" labels, plant extracts, vinasse, amino acids, or algae.

-Nitrogen as nitrate or ammonium, phosphorus as phosphate, potassium as K⁺ ions.
-There is no alternative route of absorption.
-The difference between organic and mineral forms lies solely in how these ions are formed .
+Nitrogen as nitrate or ammonium, phosphorus as phosphate, potassium as K⁺ ion.
+There is no alternative absorption pathway.
+The difference between organic and mineral lies solely in how these ions are formed.

 The biological detour – and why it is often bypassed

-In a true organic system, soil life plays a central role.
-Organic materials are gradually decomposed, transformed, and mineralized by microorganisms.
+In a truly organic system, the soil life plays the central role.
+Organic raw materials are gradually decomposed, transformed, and mineralized by microorganisms.
 Only at the end of this process are usable nutrients available to the plant.

 This has several consequences:

-• It depends on microbial activity, temperature and humidity
+• it is dependent on microbial activity, temperature, and humidity

-Many growers find these points "imprecise" or "difficult."
-The solution seems simple: liquid organic fertilizers that work immediately.
-But this is where the subtle system failure begins.
+Many growers find these very points "imprecise" or "difficult."
+The solution seems simple: liquid organic fertilizers that act immediately.
+But here begins the silent system break.

 Liquid "organic" fertilizers: organic origin, mineral effect

-Many liquid organic fertilizers already contain pre-digested nutrients .
-This means that the biological processes have been carried out industrially.
-What remains are water-soluble ions or near-ionic compounds that act in the substrate similarly to conventional mineral fertilizers .
+Many liquid organic fertilizers already contain pre-processed nutrients.
+This means that the biological work has been done industrially in advance.
+What remains are water-soluble ions or ion-like compounds that act similarly to classic mineral fertilizers in the substrate.

 Because:

-The system then no longer functions via biology, but via direct nutrient supply .
-Functionally, it's mineral management – just with a green label.
+The system then no longer functions through biology, but through direct nutrient supply.
+Functionally, this is mineral management – just with a green label.

-Organic is not a protected term for efficacy.
+Organic is not a protected term for effect

 Another critical point: